anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 <p align="center"><b>Figure 5-4:</b> Cloud Infrastructure Hardware Profiles and host associated capabilities.</p>

 The host profile model and configuration parameters (hereafter for simplicity simply "host profile") will be used in the **Reference Architecture** to define different hardware profiles.
 The host profiles can be considered to be the set of EPA-related (Enhanced Performance Awareness) configurations on Cloud Infrastructure resources.

->Please note that in this chapter we shall not list all of the EPA-related configuration parameters.
+> **Note:** In this chapter we shall not list all of the EPA-related configuration parameters.

 A software profile (see **Chapter 4**, **5.1 and 5.2**) defines the characteristics of Cloud Infrastructure SW of which Virtual Machines or Containers will be deployed on.
 A many to many relationship exists between software profiles and host profiles.
 A given host can only be assigned a single host profile; a host profile can be assigned to multiple hosts.
 Different Cloud Service Providers (CSP) may use different naming standards for their host profiles.